mortrisha/hello-world/README.md

 To start with github
 The time-honored tradition
-Test it and leave it
+Love it or leave it